1800546/email_parser/README.md

 Parse ost or pst email datafile in working directory automatically via command line or manually.

 This tool uses relative path and everything is based on the working directory (path of command line).
-The datafile must be named either "input.ost" or "input.pst" and be placed in the working directory.
+The datafile must be copied into the working directory and renamed to either "input.ost" or "input.pst".
 The "email_parser.exe" executable should be placed inside the "libraries" sub-folder in the working directory.

 Multiple csv files will be generated inside the "emailtemp" sub-folder in working directory, which must be created before running the tool.